threathunters-io/laurel/README.md

 LAUREL is an event post-processing plugin for _auditd(8)_ to improve its usability in modern security monitoring setups.

+Documentation corresponding to the latest stable release can be found [here](https://github.com/hillu/laurel/tree/v0.4.1).

 ## Motivation

 TLDR: Instead of audit events that look like this…